invictus-integration/docs-ifa/dashboard/azureADSetup.md

 Once you have completed the steps above, you will need to provide some values to your release pipeline deploy script as parameters.
 These required values are:

-- AzureActiveDirectoryClientId
+- azureActiveDirectoryClientId
-- AzureActiveDirectoryTenantId
+- azureActiveDirectoryTenantId
-- AzureActiveDirectoryClientSecret
+- azureActiveDirectoryClientSecret
-- AzureActiveDirectoryAudience
+- azureActiveDirectoryAudience

 The Client ID and Tenant ID can be copied from the App Registration Overview page.
    ![Tenant and client information](../images/dashboard/azureAD/aad7.JPG)